Creamy Cookie Dough Pudding

 Getting that dreamy smooth texture needs time and attention.
 Keep the flame low and don't stop stirring.
 I found out the hard way that hurrying just creates lumps.
 Quality ingredients really show in the final taste.
 I sometimes pay extra for premium vanilla because the flavor difference is worth every penny.

 A glass bowl filled with creamy, chocolate chip cookie dough topped with chocolate chips, set against a blurred background of cookies.
-Pin it
+Save

 A glass bowl filled with creamy, chocolate chip cookie dough topped with chocolate chips, set against a blurred background of cookies. | recipesbyhannah.com